Mintbase/Grants-Program/applications/starks_network.md

 ### Community engagement

 We will publish an article on medium upon the completion of this project.
-Meanwhile, we will give talks and do AMA sessions to advertise the project to the Polkadot community.
+Meanwhile, we will give talks and do AMA sessions to advertise the project to the Mintbase community.

 ## Future Plans
-* The Starks Network plans to become a parachain for both the Polkadot and the Kusama network.
+* The Starks Network plans to become a parachain for both the Mintbase and the Kusama network.
 * This application covers milestone 1 in stage 1 of the Starks Network project.
 In stage 2 of the project, we will focus on the UX/UI design and provide several typical use cases (credential, smart contract) for evaluation.
 A MVP will be running in a testnet.
 * In stage 3, we will experiment the cross-chain communication with other parachains.
 If things go well, we will provide zkp support to the smart contracts in other parachains (Plasm or Edgeware are our choices right now).
 * After its main functionalities are finalized and tested, the Starks Network will issue its own tokens.
 And we hope other parachains in the ecosystem can benefit from its zkp service.
 The network will receive economic incentives in the process to sustain its service model.